istio/istio.io/content/en/blog/2019/knative-activator-adapter/index.md

 **Mixer** then calls your adapter which triggers the Knative **Autoscaler** using the original Knative protocol.

 {{< idea >}}
-By using this desgin you do not need to deal with buffering, retries and load-balancing because it is already handled by the Istio proxy.
+By using this design you do not need to deal with buffering, retries and load-balancing because it is already handled by the Istio proxy.
 {{< /idea >}}

-Istio's use of Mixer adapters makes it possible to replace otherwise complex networking-based application logic with a more straightforward implementation, as demonstrated in [the kactivator-adapter](https://github.com/zachidan/istio-kactivator).
+Istio's use of Mixer adapters makes it possible to replace otherwise complex networking-based application logic with a more straightforward implementation, as demonstrated in the [Knative adapter](https://github.com/zachidan/istio-kactivator).

 When the adapter receives a message from **Mixer**, it sends a `StatMessage` directly to **Autoscaler** component using the Knative protocol.